ginsudev/WDBFontOverwrite/README.md

 IPA available in the [Releases](https://github.com/zhuowei/WDBFontOverwrite/releases) section.

-I'm probably not going to work on this further.
+I'm not going to work on this app further.
 If anyone else wants to take over, feel free.

 Fonts included: